jedp/lang-2d/README.md

 - `PUSH`

   This is the only opcode with the high bit set.
-The pointer index of the value to load from memory and push on to the stack is encoded in the lower 7 bits.
+The address in memory of the value to push is the remaining 7 bits from the PUSH opcode (high byte) and the following opcode (low byte).

-  for example the opcode `0xe4` has high bit set; lower 7 bits are `0xe4 & 0x7f` which is `0x64` (decimal 100).
-The opcode `0xe4` therefore
-  means "Get the memory address recorded at offset 100 in the data segment;
-  load the value at that address and push it onto the stack."
+  For example the opcode sequence `0xe1 0x64` means "PUSH value at memory address `0x0164`".

+  (When I first put this together, I tried saving a byte of opcodes by using all pointer references to the stack.
+That seemed pretty gross.)

 ### Further Room for Improvement